Country singer Joe Diffie dies of coronavirus complications

 Diffie, a native of Tulsa, Oklahoma, was a member of the Grand Ole Opry for more than 25 years.
 His hits included “Honky Tonk Attitude,” “Prop Me Up Beside the Jukebox (If I Die),” “Bigger Than the Beatles” and “If the Devil Danced (In Empty Pockets).”

+“Country music lost one of the good guys today,” Naomi Judd said in a statement.

-His mid-90s albums “Honkey Tonk Attitude” and “Third Rock From the Sun” went platinum.
-Eighteen of Diffie’s singles landed in the top 10, with five going No. 1.
+Diffie’s mid-90s albums “Honky Tonk Attitude” and “Third Rock From the Sun” went platinum.
+Eighteen of Diffie’s singles landed in the top 10 on the country charts, with five going No. 1.
 In his 2013 single “1994,” Jason Aldean name-checked the ‘90s country mainstay.

+Diffie shared in a Grammy award for best country collaboration for the song “Same Old Train,” with Merle Haggard, Marty Stuart and others.
+His last solo album was 2010’s “The Bluegrass Album: Homecoming.”

+“Joe Diffie, one of our best singers and my buddy, is gone,” Tanya Tucker said in a statement.
+“We are the same age, so it’s very scary.
+I will miss his voice, his laughter, his songs.”

+Toby Keith extended his condolences to Diffie’s family, saying in a statement, “A great traditional voice will live on cuz I’m putting his music on now.
+Here’s a beer to ya, Joe.
+Go get your reward.”

+Deanna Carter said she was “shell shocked” by the news and had hoped to perform again with Diffie this year.
+“He was a powerhouse that stopped people in their tracks, both on and off stage,” she said in a statement.

-Diffie is survived by his wife, Tara Terpening Diffie, and five children from his five marriages.
+Diffie is survived by his wife, Tara Terpening Diffie, and seven children from four marriages.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.